 The party was held at The Manor in Provo, Utah.
 It is a beautiful venue and they were great to work with.

-The first thing I did was choose a color scheme for the evening – gold, black, white and pink.
+I believe that all good parties start with a color scheme!
+The first thing I did was choose a color scheme for the evening of gold, black, white and pink.

 I was going for a Kate Spade inspired look and of course I found a few photos on Pinterest to fuel my inspiration.
-I made my family dress to match the color scheme.
+My family dressed to match the color scheme.

 I knew I wanted beautiful flowers so I contacted Foxglove Flowers in Provo who I had followed on Instgram for a while and had fallen in love with their work.
 They did an amazing job.
 The flowers were stunning.
 I used gold mercury votives on all the tables.
 I also scattered puzzle pieces I had bought at Goodwill and spray painted gold on all the tables.
 There is a story behind this.